inescmiranda/least_weasel_SCC_polymorphism_genetic_basis/README.md

-# Winter colour polymorphism genomics
+# Least weasel winter colour polymorphism genetic basis

 This repository contains custom-made scripts used for population genomic analyses and mapping of an adaptive trait of least weasels (*Mustela nivalis*).
 Available data included low-coverage individual whole-genome sequencing (WGS) and were analysed at the population level by combining data from individuals of the same population into a single .bam file.